-To rinse or not to rinse that is the question.
+To rinse or not to rinse, that is the question.
 It has been ingrained in many of us to rinse our raw chicken.
 I will call it the Julia Child effect.
-For many years I watched her carefully wash her chickens as did much of America.
+For many years we all watched her carefully wash her chickens.

 But the FDA has for years advised against rinsing poultry before cooking it.
-When you rinse raw chicken, the bacteria that is present on the surface of the poultry can spread to everything that’s nearby, sink, counter surfaces, kitchen utensils, other foods or you.
-SO for good food safety, it is a definite no to rinsing.
+When you rinse raw chicken, the bacteria on the poultry's surface can spread to everything nearby, sink, counter surfaces, kitchen utensils, other food,s or you.
+So for good food safety, it is a definite no to rinsing.

 Last, does rinsing chicken with skin make it cook crispier?
 Cooks Illustrated says no. If you want to get rid of the juices on the meat, pat it dry with a paper towel instead of rinsing it.